 Steamed basmati rice to serve

-Place 1-2 tspns of peppercorns (however spicy you want) into a medium hot pan and toast, moving pan around continuously until fragrant.
-Place into a mortar and pestle, cool a bit then grind coarsely.
+If using whole peppercorns, place 1-2 tspns of peppercorns (however spicy you want) into a medium hot pan and toast, moving pan around continuously until fragrant.
+Place into a mortar and pestle, cool a bit then grind as well as you can.

 Add remaining cornflour to a small bowl and gradually pour in 20mls soy sauce, stock, sugar and balsamic vinegar, whisking to combine until dissolved.

-Heat 15mls oil in a pan or wok to low-medium heat and add desired amount of peppercorns, onion, garlic, ginger, capsicum and chilli flakes, stirring to lightly sauté until light golden brown and softened.
+Heat 15mls oil in a pan or wok to low-medium heat and add desired amount of ground peppercorns (I used 2 tspns), onion, garlic, ginger, capsicum and chilli flakes, stirring to lightly sauté until light golden brown and softened.
 Use slotted spoon to move to a plate and add remaining oil to pan, turn up heat to medium-high then use tongs to add chicken, in 2-3 batches. to the pan and toss around until golden brown and almost cooked through.
 Turn heat back down to medium, then add in cooked vegetable mixture, reserved marinade and stock mixture, stirring through well and continue to simmer for 2 minutes or until chicken has cooked completely and sauce has thickened.

 Take pan off the hotplate and stir through spring onions and peanuts.
 Serve with steamed rice and a cold beer!